zerve-app/zerve/docs/docs/workflow.md

 ## Add Initial Data and Schema

-You can use the Zerve app to create a new File within your store, and set the Schema for the file.
+You can use the Zerve app to create a new Entry within your store, and set the Schema for the entry.
 The Schema can be any JSON-Schema.
 The app also allows you to add custom re-usable Schemas within your Store.

-For this example, we can create an `AllowNewUsers` file in our store, with the schema of `{"type": "boolean"}`.
+For this example, we can create an `AllowNewUsers` entry in our store, with the schema of `{"type": "boolean"}`.

 ## Connect the Store to your Codebase